dice-group/IGUANA/docs/develop/extend-queryhandling.md

 public class MyQuerySource extends QuerySource {
 	public MyQuerySource(String filepath) {
 		// your constructor
-		// filepath is the value, specified in the "location"-key inside the configuration file }
+		// filepath is the value, specified in the "path"-key inside the configuration file }

 	@Override